MONEY OR PASSION: CREATIVES IN NIGERIA TALK

 Let's take the fashion retail business, for example.

-Statista records that the Nigerian apparel retail industry had total revenues of $5.0 billion in 2022, and the fashion market was set to scale at $1.31 billion in 2023.
+Statista records that the Nigerian apparel retail industry had a total revenue of $5.0 billion in 2022, and the fashion market was set to scale at $1.31 billion in 2023.
 It also records that the Nigerian fashion e-commerce market accounts for 19.0% of the total e-commerce market in the country.
 It is a large market, and ideas make up the tiniest bit of a business's success.

 Inflation: